czasg/ioco/documents/Gits/Readme.txt

 $ git commit -m 'reason to commit'
 $ git push origin master

+# if you want to amend your describe of commit, use this
+git commit --amend

 # create global storage for secret order
 $ git config --global credential.helper store